carlalexander/book-project-template/README.md

 writeup of how the code works, please read the companion article [here][2].
 You can also leave your questions there.

-_Note: This is code is available as a base for your own book project.
+_Note: This code is available as a base for your own book project.
 I'm no longer doing any development on it._

 ## Requirements